piercus/term-annotator/README.md

       8.2 save result as json file.
 See naming pattern [here](../architecture/rush-bucket.md#tracks-identification-annotation)

+### Detailed features

+#### Gifs Thumbnails

+- thumbnail is created once first player of category is annotated
+- thumbnail cam be updated with a click on button `NextImage`.

 ### Configuration

 Configuration paramenters for the term-annotator are strored in a json file that should be loaded once app is started.

+Configuration file should be shared with the annotator togehter with a data set before the annotation

 **EXAMPLE**
 ```